 National Board Certificate ~Lakewood and Stanwood-Camano Cohort Resources

-Are you deciding between the ProTeach Portfolio and National Boards?
+Are you deciding between clock hours, ProTeach Portfolio, and National Boards?

 - If you pursue ProTeach, you are strenuously encouraged to attend WEA's Jump Start for ProTeach then also join a ProTeach cohort.
 WEA's ProTeach Portfolio Jump Start

 If you have decided to pursue National Boards, here are the best steps to take.